k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### MDB Export / Import

-Fabric supports exporting and importing LUIs (Logical Unit Instances) for backup, testing, data sharing, and migration across environments.
-LUIs can be transferred either through PostgreSQL interfaces or via file-based interfaces using SQLite format.
+Fabric supports exporting and importing LUIs (Logical Unit Instances) for backup, testing, data sharing, and cross-environment migration.
+LUIs can be transferred either via PostgreSQL interfaces or through file-based interfaces in SQLite format.

 These capabilities are useful for scenarios such as environment replication, regression testing with fixed data snapshots, or issue reproduction and debugging.